plewis/plewis.github.io/phylogenetics/index-to-topics2026.md

 Return to the [Phylogenetics (EEB 5349) main page](/phylogenetics2026/).

 The following topics were covered in lecture in the Spring 2026 version of EEB 5349 (Phylogenetics).
-Please refer to the [schedule](/phylogenetics2026/) to find links to the slides for the dates indicated.

-additivity of distances, Jan-29
+Please refer to the [schedule](/phylogenetics2026/) to find links to the slides for the dates indicated. additivity of distances, Jan-29

 among-site rate heterogeneity (ASRV), Feb-10 apomorphy, Jan-29

+bat monophyly test, Feb-12

 clade, Jan-29

 consensus trees, Jan-22, Jan-29

-discrete Gamma model, Feb-10
+discrete Gamma model, Feb-12

-distribution, Gamma, Feb-10
+distribution, Gamma, Feb-12

 evolutionary distance, Jan-22